mrismanaziz/Reforestation/README.md

-## The invention of the wheel was what got things rolling
+## Why didn’t the skeleton cross the road?
+Because he had no guts.